 Year 1

-In the 1st semester of songwriting major students focus on the foundational concepts of melody, harmony, form and lyrics and participate in songwriting and performance workshops where they ideas are presented.
+In the 1st semester of songwriting major students focus on the foundational concepts of melody, harmony, form and lyrics and participate in songwriting and performance workshops where their ideas are presented.
 Students will also explore the foundation elements of what a music producer does, how they do it, and why, through a series of workshops discussing the evolution of the music industry and the role of the music producer within it.
-Students will use to foundational tools and techniques for DAW (computer) based music production focusing on the Ableton Live software package.
-Students will engage in activities including like developing original demos, creating beat tapes, and engaging with professional music producers.
+Students will use foundational tools and techniques for DAW (computer) based music production focusing on the Ableton Live software package.
+Students will engage in activities including developing original demos, creating beat tapes, and engaging with professional music producers.

 In the 2nd semester students will extend their songwriting skills by exploring novel variations to functional songwriting techniques.
 Development of critical thinking and exploration of the songwriter’s distinctive artistic identity will be introduced into songwriting workflow.
-Students will also be guided through the process of producing a full-scale original track by engaging in activities such as analysing the production values of their favorite tracks; experimenting with a range of software-based production techniques; workshopping the development of your original track; and learning how to mix your track and make it ready for online distribution.
+Students will also be guided through the process of producing a full-scale original track by engaging in activities such as analysing the production values of their favourite tracks; experimenting with a range of software-based production techniques; work-shopping the development of your original track; and learning how to mix your track and make it ready for online distribution.

 Year 2